JeffreyZhao/wind/README.md

         }
     }));

-There's no need to explain more - it's just the standard "bubble sort" algorithm.
-And of course we can do create animation for "quick sort":
+I belive there's no need to explain more - it's just the standard "bubble sort" algorithm.
+And of course we can create animation for "quick sort":

     var _partitionAsync = eval(Jscex.compile("async", function (array, begin, end) {
         var i = begin;